-- 1. The CoC works very closely with the sole organization specifically serving homeless youth, Fenix Youth Project.
-FYP is proactive and understands the importance of the PIT count and although they did not have a dedicated overnight shelter at the time of the 2022 PIT count, they were receptive to information that will help them in the future as they have plans to open an emergency shelter. - 2.
+1. The CoC works very closely with the sole organization specifically serving homeless youth, Fenix Youth Project.
+FYP is proactive and understands the importance of the PIT count and although they did not have a dedicated overnight shelter at the time of the 2022 PIT count, they were receptive to information that will help them in the future as they had upcoming plans to open an emergency shelter.

+- 2. Fenix Youth Project interviews the youth that attend their drop-in center during the day and evening, but there is no particular location that was identified where these folks would be staying overnight.
+Many homeless youth in our area do not fit in the HUD definition of homelessness as they tend to couch surf for overnight shelter.
+Also, a new ambassador program implemented in the City of Salisbury began after the most recent PIT count but if this project continues, it will allow for these ambassadors to contact youth staying on the street in the downtown area and connect them with resources, most likely Fenix Youth Project.
+With continued outreach, this should allow the CoC to more successfully identify unhoused youth in this area and provide them needed services. - 3.
 Some homeless youth were represented in the actual PIT count if they were staying in an emergency shelter or included in the unsheltered count.
-The actual count was completed by PIT teams in each of the CoC's three counties but no homeless youth were on these teams. - 3.
-Fenix Youth Project interviews the youth that attend their drop-in center during the day and evening, but there is no particular location that was identified where these folks would be staying overnight.
-Many homeless youth in our area do not fit in the HUD definition of homelessness as they tend to couch surf for overnight shelter.
+The actual count was completed by PIT teams in each of the CoC's three counties but no homeless youth were on these teams.

 2B-4.
 PIT Count-Methodology Change-CoC Merger Bonus Points.
-NOFO Section VII.B.5.a and VII.B.7.c.
-In the field below: 1. describe any changes your CoC made to your sheltered PIT count implementation, including methodology or data quality changes between 2021 and 2022, if applicable; 2. describe any changes your CoC made to your unsheltered PIT count implementation, including methodology or data quality changes between 2021 and 2022, if applicable; and 3. describe how the changes affected your CoC's PIT count results; or 4. state "Not Applicable" if there were no changes or if you did not conduct an unsheltered PIT count in 2022.
+NOFO Section V.B.5.a and V.B.7.c.
+In the field below: 1. describe any changes your CoC made to your sheltered PIT count implementation, including methodology or data quality changes between 2022 and 2023, if applicable; 2. describe any changes your CoC made to your unsheltered PIT count implementation, including methodology or data quality changes between 2022 and 2023, if applicable; and 3. describe how the changes affected your CoC's PIT count results; or 4. state "Not Applicable" if there were no changes or if you did not conduct an unsheltered PIT count in 2023.

-4. Not applicable due to no changes occurring.
+Not applicable: no changes